ursomniac/skytour/README.md

 * Create telescopic view of the planet (with moons bright enough to be observed).

 ## Refactor the PlanView
-* Clean up datetime stuff
+* DONE: Clean up datetime stuff
-    * Fix UTDT and timezone offset
+    * DONE: Fix UTDT and timezone offset
-    * Update ObservingLocation model to have local time zone
+    * DONE: Update ObservingLocation model to have local time zone
     * Deal with DST (somehow)
-* Get Sun and Moon coordinates up front
+* DONE: Get Sun and Moon coordinates up front
-* Create better structure for stored data
+* DONE: Create better structure for stored data

 New Flow:
 1. Get Sun and Moon